drgnav/simple-bug-tracker/README.md

 java -jar simple-bug-tracker-0.1.0.jar
 Open your favorite browser and connect to http://localhost:8080/ Enter admin as user name and change_it as password as password in the login form.
+At this time, you can create new user that will be created with password equal its user name.
+A user editor form is not realized yet.